 Carbonated drinks have always been a favorite among kids.
 It’s easy to see why: they’re refreshing, sweet, and the perfect companion to a pizza with friends or a burger at a fast-food restaurant after a night at the movies.

-The link between soft drinks and overall health problems has been well known for years: they can contribute to chronic conditions like diabetes and obesity.
-However, their impact on oral health should not be overlooked.
+The link between the consumption of carbonated beverages and damage to the overall health of the body has been well established for many years: they can in fact contribute to the development of chronic conditions such as diabetes and obesity.

 But why are these drinks so harmful to our teeth, and why is the effect even more pronounced for young teeth?